 There has been a rapid rise in employee related litigation for San Diego employers in 2016.
 The employer defense attorneys at the Watkins Firm have helped our clients to adjust to the rapidly changing work environment, and to integrate new employer-related laws and regulations, such as the California Fair Pay Act.
 We help to ensure that your corporate policies and procedures are updated, as well as employee handbooks and when necessary employment related contracts.
 Tightening procedural documentation and communicating clear, consistent messaging to your staff can prevent expensive and time consuming litigation.

 Strict consistent policies for employee discipline ensure that outside issues are not able to cloud performance related concerns.
 It is possible to provide a track for performance improvement to encourage under-performing employees.
 It is also possible to establish clear performance benchmarks, and move an employee through a process that might lead ultimately to termination.
 There is no reason to fear California’s courts, however it is important to respect the risks involved and the substantial costs that accompany employee-related litigation.

-We invite you to contact us for a free and comprehensive consultation at 858-535-1511.
+We invite you to contact us or call today for a free and comprehensive consultation at 858-535-1511.
 Let us review your employment practices, policies, procedures, employee handbooks and employment contracts to ensure compliance with California, federal and local laws and ordinances.
 Together, we will establish a system that encourages and rewards employee performance, while providing strict consistent policies for employee discipline.